karanverma/runtime-ai-safety-docker/README.md

 - an internal Docker network
 - temporary writable storage through `tmpfs`

-The `safety-judge` runs separately from the agent and evaluates application-generated execution logs rather than relying on the agent's own description of its behavior.
+The `safety-judge` runs separately from the agent and evaluates application-generated execution logs as untrusted behavioral evidence against a separate, fixed evaluation rubric.

 ## Red-Team Scenario